coreyoconnor/nix_configs/README.md

 1. clone this repo
 2. `git submodule update --init --recursive`
 3. create or select a config under `computers`
-    * this name of the directory containing the config should match the hostname
+    * the name of the directory containing the config should match the hostname
 4. `export NIX_PATH=computers/$HOSTNAME/configuration.nix`
 5. `./bin/build`
 6. `./bin/switch